Well-clipped cones under finite quotients and applications to the cone conjecture: Well-clipped, neatly clipped, perfectly clipped cones

 a contradiction. \end{example}

-\begin{example} We describe the movable cone of a smooth Calabi--Yau threefold that is not well clipped, but nonetheless satisfy the Morrison-Kawamata cone conjecture.
+\begin{example} We describe the movable cone of a smooth Calabi--Yau threefold that is not well-clipped, but nonetheless satisfies the Morrison-Kawamata cone conjecture.
 Let $X=S_1\times_{\P^1}S_2$ be a Schoen threefold, as in \cite{Sc88,Na91,GM93}.
 It satisfies the nef cone conjecture by \cite{GM93}, as well as the movable cone conjecture by \cite{GLSW24}.
-We claim that neither the nef cone, nor the movable cone of $X$ are well clipped.
+We claim that neither the nef cone, nor the movable cone of $X$ are well-clipped.